 - Contemporary Poetry

-- On Self-editing and Submitting Creative and Critical work
+- Publishing, Editing and Submitting Creative Work

 Additional RequirementsThis course is available to everyone, there are no prerequisites.
 It counts as an elective course in the Creative Writing Certificate.